Shamture/School/README.md

 ## Why School?
 ---
-Current work creating and organizing online courses, students desire to stay off traditional social media
+My past work creating and organizing online courses led me to discover that students desire to stay off traditional social media.

 In search of an LMS with a clean UI and social features